 When you’re this close to the North Pole, it’s okay to celebrate Christmas in July.

-Pond Inlet, a community of 1,300 on the north shore of Baffin Island, will be receiving a gift from the City of Cornwall in the guise of a used Zamboni.
+Pond Inlet, a community of 1,300 on the north shore of Baffin Island, is expected to be receiving a gift from the City of Cornwall in the guise of a used Zamboni.

 The isolated northern community recently built a new arena, but is lacking an ice resurfacer.

-City councillors voted Monday night to donate a surplus machine from the municipal fleet of Zambonis.
+City councillors are expected to vote Monday night to donate a surplus machine from the municipal fleet of Zambonis.